jakob-bagterp/timer-for-python/README.md

 from timer import Timer
 ```

-Wrap your code with the Timer function to measure performance of the executed code block:
+Wrap the Timer function around your code to measure performance of the executed block of code:

 ```python
 timer = Timer()